codelingo/docs/docs/concepts/CLQL.md

 It consists of a single Fact `common.class`.
 The name `class` indicates that the Fact refers to a class, and the namespace `common` indicates that it may be a class from any language with classes.
 If the namespace were `csharp` this Fact would only match classes from the C# Lexicon.
 The depth range `depth = any` makes this Fact match any class within the context of the query (a single C# program), no matter how deeply nested.
 A comment is made on every class found as there is a decorator `@review comment` directly above the single Fact `common.class`.

 Note: For brevity we will omit the `common` namespace.
 This can be done in codelingo.yaml files by importing the common lexicon into the global namespace: `import codelingo/ast/common as _`.
-For comparison a lexicon import would normally look like `import codelingo/ast/common` and require us to prefix any fact such as `method` like so `common.method`.
+For comparison a lexicon import normally looks like: `import codelingo/ast/common` and require us to prefix any fact such as `method` like so: `common.method`.

 <br />